 Drivers 70 and older typically cover less than half as many miles every year as younger drivers, making some eligible for low-mileage car insurance discounts.

 More than 75 percent of drivers age 65 or older report using at least one medication, some of which may influence their ability to operate a motor vehicle.

-Low-cost modifications to intersections, like more visible traffic signs or additional turn lanes, have reduced accidents involving drivers age 65 or older by 13 percent.
+Low-cost modifications to intersections, like more visible traffic signs or additional turn lanes, have been shown to reduce accidents involving drivers age 65 or older by up to 13 percent.

 Family, Friends and Loved Ones: What You Can Do to Help

 If you're worried about your family member being on the road, there are many things you can do to help.
 Here are some suggestions, courtesy of the AAA, AARP, and the Alzheimer's Association: